seymaguleryuz/radical-group.github.io/README.md

 ## Run the website locally

-To run locally, follow Jekyll's installation instructions [here](https://jekyllrb.com/).
-Clone this repository and `cd` in its root directory.
-Then run `jekyll serve` and you will be able to see the page at `localhost:4000`.
+To run locally, follow Jekyll's [installation instructions](https://jekyllrb.com/), clone this repository and `cd` in its root directory.

 ### Ubuntu